 In addition, a healthy diet that is low in saturated and trans fats, added sugars, and processed foods can help prevent and manage diabetes itself, which is the underlying cause of Diabetic Retinopathy.
 Eating a balanced diet that includes plenty of fruits, vegetables, whole grains, lean protein, and healthy fats can help stabilize blood sugar levels, reduce insulin resistance, and improve overall health and well-being.

 However, it is important to note that there is no one-size-fits-all diet for people with diabetes.
 The best nutrition plan for Diabetic Retinopathy depends on individual factors such as age, gender, weight, activity level, and medical history.
 Therefore, it is essential to work with a healthcare provider or registered dietitian to develop a personalized nutrition plan that meets your specific needs and preferences.
-We offer nutritional guidance as part of our program for Diabetic Retinopathy and have helped many clients reduce their blood sugar levels.
+We offer nutritional guidance as part of our program for Diabetic Retinopathy and have helped many clients reduce their blood sugar levels and improve their vision.

 Why is Diabetic Retinopathy so Destructive to the Vision